shehreendheda/katacoda-scenarios/slo/createslo/step4.md

-Using the monitor, let's now create the SLO to track that, 99% of time, the p99 latency of viewing the home page should be lower than 6 seconds.
+Using the monitor, let's now create the SLO to track that, 99% of the time, the p99 latency of viewing the home page should be lower than six seconds.

 1. In <a href="https://app.datadoghq.com/slo" target="_datadog">**Monitor** > **Service Level Objectives**</a>  in Datadog, click **New SLO**.
 2. Under **Define the source**, select **Monitor Based**, then select the monitor you created in the previous step from the menu.